 A copy of the sanction letter will be placed in the student's academic file.

-If a student believes the academic integrity officer or the committee did not conduct a fair hearing, or if a student believes the sanction imposed for misconduct is excessive, he or she may appeal to the University Judicial Board within 14 days of the original decision.
-Appeals are governed by Section VII C of the University Student Judicial Code.
+If a student believes the academic integrity officer or the committee did not conduct a fair hearing or if a student believes the sanction imposed for misconduct is excessive, they may appeal to the Student Conduct Board within 14 days of the original decision.
+Appeals are governed by Section VII C of the Student Conduct Code.

 It is the responsibility of the academic integrity officer in each school to keep accurate, confidential records concerning academic integrity violations.
 When a student has been found to have acted dishonestly, a letter summarizing the allegation, the outcome and the sanction shall be placed in the student's official file in the office of the school or college in which the student is enrolled.

-Additionally, each school's academic integrity officer shall make a report of the outcome of every formal accusation of student academic misconduct to the Director of University Judicial Programs, who shall maintain a record of each incident.
+In addition, each school's academic integrity officer shall make a report of the outcome of every formal accusation of student academic misconduct to the director of Student Conduct and Community Standards, who shall maintain a record of each incident.

-When a student is formally accused of academic misconduct and a hearing is to be held by an academic integrity officer, a committee, or the University Judicial Board, the person in charge of administering the hearing shall query the director of Judicial Programs about the student(s) accused of misconduct.
-The director shall provide any information in his or her records concerning that student to the integrity officer.
-Such information will be used in determining sanctions ONLY if the student is found to have acted dishonestly in the present case.
+When a student is formally accused of academic misconduct and a hearing is to be held by an academic integrity officer, a committee, or the Office of Student Conduct and Community Standards, the person in charge of administering the hearing shall query the Office of Student Conduct and Community Standards about the student(s) accused of misconduct.
+The director shall provide any information in the records concerning that student to the integrity officer.
+Such information will be used in determining sanctions only if the student is found to have acted dishonestly in the present case.
 Evidence of past misconduct may not be used to resolve the issue of whether a student has acted dishonestly in a subsequent case.

 School and college academic integrity officers are encouraged to make periodic (at least annual) reports to the students and faculty of their school concerning accusations of academic misconduct and the outcomes, without disclosing specific information that would allow identification of the student(s) involved.